vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 - Deployment
 ---

-### What is `kpack`?
+### What Is `kpack`?

 [`kpack`](https://github.com/pivotal/kpack) is a Kubernetes-native build service that builds container images on Kubernetes using [Cloud Native Buildpacks](../cnb-what-is).
-It takes source code repositories (like GitHub) and builds the code into a container image and uploads it to the container registry of your choice.
+It takes source code repositories (like GitHub), builds the code into a container image, and uploads it to the container registry of your choice.

-### Before you begin
+### Before You Begin

+There are a few things you need to do before getting started with `kpack`:

 - Have access to a Kubernetes cluster.
 If you don't, you can use local options like [Docker Desktop](https://hub.docker.com/search?type=edition&offering=community) or [Minikube](https://github.com/kubernetes/minikube).